 Public Keys vs. Private Keys

 As the name implies, the Public Key is not kept secret.
-It is placed into the Certificate Signing Request (CSR) which is a data file that contains the website's details.
+It is placed into the Certificate Signing Request (CSR) which is a data file that contains the website’s details.
 The CSR is submitted to the SSL Digital Certificate group for validation as part of the SSL certificate application process.
 Once the details are validated, the SSL certificate is officially issued, and the website is allowed to use SSL.
-Next, the web server confirms that the SSL certificate matches the Private Key.
-This makes sure that SSL certificate is only used by the website that originally requested it.
-At this point, the web server is able to create safe encrypted links, or communication paths, between its website and a customer's browser.
+Next, the webserver confirms that the SSL certificate matches the Private Key.
+This makes sure that the SSL certificate is only used by the website that originally requested it.
+At this point, the webserver is able to create safely encrypted links, or communication paths, between its website and a customer’s browser.

 How Does SSL Work with My Browser?

 The typical web user isn’t required to understand the complex process behind the SSL protocol.
 A key indicator is processed by the web browser to indicate that it is protected by an SSL-encrypted session, and the browser will show a small lock icon in the lower, right-hand corner of the screen.
 If the lock is clicked, it will display the SSL certificate and all the details.

 Behind the scenes, the browser retrieves the SSL certificate whenever it connects to a secure site.
 The browser checks to make sure that the certificate has not expired, whether or not the issuing authority is one that the browser trusts, and that the certificate is being used by the same website to which it was issued.
 If either safety check fails, the browser will let the user know that the site is not secured by SSL through a warning message.
 The user has the choice of trusting the site or leaving.